Special Purpose Programs

 Eligibility

-- Propose an eligible sustainability project focused on energy and carbon reduction or total water cycle management.
+- That it has proposed an eligible sustainability project focused on energy and carbon or total water cycle management.

 Application and assessment timeline

-Applications for this round have now closed.
+Applications for the initial round have now closed.
 Recipient School Agreements are anticipated to be finalised by September 2025.

 Key concepts and fundamentals